Azure/acs-engine/docs/kubernetes/windows-details.md

 It will run 2 containers:

-- iis-container: This is a basic static web serber
+- iis-container: This is a basic static web server
 - servercore-container: This will run a script that changes the index page every 10 seconds

 Once deployed, you can load the web page and refresh it to see the contents changing.